Skip to main content

 • Long hours: If company culture lends itself to presenteeism, employees can feel pressured to work outside of their contracted hours.

-• Heavy workload: Line managers should monitor their team’s workload to check their employees are not being overwhelmed.
+• Heavy workload: Line managers should monitor their team’s workload to check their employees are not overwhelmed.

 • Organisational changes: Restructures, redundancies and layoffs all leave employees feeling uncertain.
 Managers need to be transparent with their teams in these situations to avoid ongoing fears around job security.